 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Sherlock Holmes (Will Ferrell) is the greatest detective in all of England.
-There is only one man with an intellect that can rival Sherlock’s.
+Sherlock Holmes (Will Ferrell) is the greatest detective in all of England, and there is only one man with an intellect that can rival Sherlock’s.
 Moriarty (Ralph Fiennes) is a criminal mastermind that has given Sherlock a run for his money.
 Fortunately, Sherlock is not alone.
-With his trusted sidekick and friend, Doctor John Watson (John C. Reilly), there are few mysteries that the duo cannot solve.
+He has his trusted sidekick and friend, Doctor John Watson (John C. Reilly), and there are few mysteries that the duo cannot solve.

-Moriarty has been apprehended, and is on trial for the many crimes he has committed.
+Moriarty has been apprehended, and he is on trial for the many crimes he has committed.
 Sherlock, however, thinks the situation is more complicated than everyone believes.
-Sherlock thinks that Moriarty’s plan is unfolding exactly as he planned, and it is the Queen’s life that is in danger.
-Together, Sherlock Holmes and John Watson must solve this mystery, and stop their greatest intellectual adversary, before any harm comes to the Queen of England.
+Sherlock thinks that Moriarty’s plan is unfolding exactly as the mastermind planned, and that the Queen’s life may be in danger.
+Together, Sherlock Holmes and John Watson must solve this mystery and stop their greatest intellectual adversary before any harm comes to the Queen of England.

 The Pros & Cons